 If you’ve spent even a small amount of time working inside or around the enterprise, you’re no doubt aware of the acrimony that defines the relationship between business teams and IT.
 To put it bluntly, business teams hate IT, and IT hates business teams.
+It’s time to kill shadow IT.

 While hate may be a strong word, the acrimony is undeniable.
 It’s also understandable; a product of competing priorities.
 Business teams want to optimize for speed and flexibility, and in turn desire solutions that provide them those abilities.
 IT, on the other hand, seeks standardization, maintainability and security.